top of page

 Bay-Tek

-In the coming years, the game changed hands a number of times.
-In 1945, Skee-Ball was purchased by the Philadelphia Toboggan Company, which retained the rights for forty more years.
+In the coming years, the game changed hands several times.
+In 1945, Skee-Ball was acquired by the Philadelphia Toboggan Company, which retained the rights for an additional forty years.
 Businessman Joe Sladek then obtained the rights to the game in 1985.
 In 2016, the game was purchased by a Wisconsin company called Bay-Tek, which still owns the rights to the game today.

 Skee-Ball Today

-Although Skee-Ball has been around for more than a century, not much of the original game design has changed.
-The one major difference is in the length of the alleys.
-The original design called for 32-foot alleys, requiring more strength to launch the ball all the way to the target and making the game a bit more difficult to play and fit into entertainment venues.
-Additionally, the “jump” was in the middle of the alley instead of at the end, adding to the challenge of the game.
+Although Skee-Ball has been around for over a century, the original game design has undergone minimal changes.
+The primary difference lies in the length of the alleys.
+The original design called for 32-foot alleys, requiring more strength to launch the ball all the way to the target, which made the game a bit more difficult to play and fit into entertainment venues.
+Additionally, the “jump” was located in the middle of the alley, rather than at the end, which added to the game's challenge.

 The design was shortened and adapted a few times until its modern iteration of 10 feet as the standard commercial length, with the jump at the end of the alley, just before the target.
 This shorter design made the game easier to transport and install.
-It also made the game more appealing to women and even children to join in on the fun.
+It also made the game more appealing to women and children, encouraging them to join in on the fun.

 bottom of page